lino-framework/lino/docs/tutorials/polls/mysite/index.rst

 >>> from django.conf import settings
 >>> settings.INSTALLED_APPS
-('lino.modlib.about', 'lino.modlib.extjs', 'lino.modlib.bootstrap3', 'polls', 'lino')
+('django.contrib.staticfiles', 'lino.modlib.about', 'lino.modlib.extjs', 'lino.modlib.bootstrap3', 'polls', 'lino.modlib.lino')

 This shows that your 'polls' app has been embedded into a series of other apps.
 The details of this is not important right now.
 Just note